Let's Discover Something Together

 We are in an Information Age where we can investigate and explore ideas in ways that were never possible before.
 The Information Age in which we live provides us opportunities to embark on a journey of discovery.
 With the diverse talents of the ISAR members and the many other resources for astrological research, we can work together to bring astrology fully into the Information Age.

-Whether you are a beginner or expert in research, and whether you are a beginner or expert in astrology, or if you are somewhere in between, please feel free to join us in our queset to better understand how astrology works.
-Research is a vast gtopic and astrology is a vast topic so feel welcome to jump in with whatever questions or ideas you have on astrological research.
+Whether you are a beginner or expert in research, a beginner or expert in astrology, or even if you are somewhere in between, please feel free to join us in our quest to better understand how astrology works.
+Research and astrology are both vast topics, so feel welcome to jump in with whatever questions or ideas you have on astrological research.
 One more thought before I close this welcome message: as research methods have advanced in the past few decades, researchers in many fields are using new terms like “knowledge discovery”, “model building” and “model testing”.
 Some of these terms are so common that we have handy abbreviations like “KD” for knowledge discovery.
 This terminology reflects a new attitude about research: we are not necessarily testing a specific hypothesis in research; we can conduct exploratory research and other kinds of investigations that help clear a path that eventually lead to tests of specific hypotheses.
 These are exciting times for researchers and for astrologers, so let’s learn from each other and help each other on a journey of knowledge discovery.

 Thank you very much for your time and for your interest in astrological research!